puemos/hls-downloader/README.md

 ## Installation

-1. Download the `crx` file from the latest release (https://github.com/puemos/hls-downloader/releases)
+1. Download the `zip` file from the latest release (https://github.com/puemos/hls-downloader/releases)
 2. Open `chrome://extensions/`
-3. Drop the `crx` file into the page
+3. Drop the `zip` file into the page
 4. Enjoy :)

 ## Usage